Pharmacy Care

 Vitamins and nutritional supplements are intended to provide essential nutrients, such as vitamins, minerals, fatty acids or amino acids, which are missing or not consumed in sufficient quantities in a person’s diet.

-Dietary intake of these nutrients may be reduced due to poor food intake, sickness, ‘fad’ diets, pregnancy or breastfeeding, or chronic (ongoing) medical, psychological or physical reasons.
+Dietary intake of these nutrients may be reduced due to poor food intake, sickness, diets which exclude some foods, pregnancy or breastfeeding, or chronic (ongoing) medical, psychological or physical reasons.

-Being aware of the recommended dietary intakes (RDI), or upper intake limits of different types of nutrients according to your age and energy output, helps determine what (if any) supplement you may need to take.
+Being aware of the recommended dietary intakes (RDIs) or upper intake limits of different types of nutrients, according to your age and how active you are, helps determine what (if any) supplement you may need to take.

 Many people take vitamins they do not actually need, usually through lack of knowledge, and for this reason it is advisable to seek dietary counselling from a dietitian.
 This is especially true for people who are intolerant of certain food groups (e.g. lactose or gluten).